 Freight Transport Association condemned for inaccurately blaming victims of lorry crashes

-- Tagged with: lorry danger, freight transport association, victim-blaming
+- Tagged with: victim-blaming, freight transport association, lorry danger

 The London Cycling Campaign has expressed shock and disappointment at yesterday's statement from the Freight Transport Assocition (FTA), which inaccurately sought to apportion blame to cyclists for the deaths and injuries they suffer in collisions with lorries.